-History of Coffee Origin in Islam
+History of Coffee in Islam?

 History has it that long time ago, around the 11th century there was a Muslim man called Khalid from Ethiopia.
 He used to take care of his goats in the bush.
 One day he saw that the goats were acting crazy.
 They kept running around with a lot of energy.